Chapter 17.22

 17.22.250 Standards for shallow flood areas (AO zones).

-Shallow flooding areas appear on FIRM as AO zones with depth designations.
+Shallow flooding areas appear on the FIRM as AO zones with depth designations.
 The base flood depths in these zones range from one to three feet where a clearly defined channel does not exist, or where the path of flooding is unpredictable and where velocity flow may be evident.
 Such flooding is usually characterized as sheet flow.
-In these areas, the following provisions apply:
+In addition to other provisions in this code, the following provisions apply:

-A. New construction and substantial improvements of residential structures within AO zones shall have the lowest floor (including basement) elevated to one foot above the highest adjacent grade of the building site, to one foot above the depth number specified in the FIRM (at least two feet if no depth number is specified);
+A. New construction and substantial improvements of residential structures and manufactured homes within AO zones shall have the lowest floor (including basement) and mechanical equipment elevated above the highest adjacent grade to the structure, to two feet above the depth number specified in the FIRM (at least two feet if no depth number is specified);

 B. New construction and substantial improvements of nonresidential structures within the AO zones shall either:

-1. Have the lowest floor (including basement) elevated to one foot above the highest adjacent grade of the building site, or one foot above the depth number specified in the FIRM (at least two feet if no depth number is specified); or
+1. Have the lowest floor (including basement) elevated above the highest adjacent grade of the building site, to one foot above the depth number specified in the FIRM (at least two feet if no depth number is specified); or